andersen-lab/bjorn/README.md

 # `björn`
-This is the code repository for `björn` - a suite of miscellaneous tools that can be used to:
+This is the code repository for `bjorn` - a suite of miscellaneous tools that can be used to:

 * generate information for large-scale genomic surveillance of SARS-CoV-2 sequences.
 This functionality relies on external tools such as `datafunk`, `minimap2`, and `pandas`.